lyteword/chspurgeon-sermons/volume-01-1855/sermon-006.md

 # Sweet Comfort for Feeble Saints

-*(Sermon No. 6)*

-*Delivered on Sabbath Morning, February 4, 1855, by the REV. C.H.
-SPURGEON at New Park Street Chapel, Southwark.*
+Sermon No. 6 - Delivered on Sabbath Morning, February 4, 1855, by the REV. C.H.
+SPURGEON at New Park Street Chapel, Southwark.

----

 > "A bruised reed shall he not break, and smoking flax shall he not quench, till he send forth judgment unto victory"
 >
-> *Matthew 12:20*
+> Matthew 12:20

 Babbling fame ever loves to talk of one man or another.
 Some there be whose glory it trumpets forth, and whose honor it extols above the heavens.
 Some are her favorites, and their names are carved on marble, and heard in every land, and every clime.
 Fame is not an impartial judge; she has her favorites.
 Some men she extols, exalts, and almost deifies; others, whose virtues are far greater, and whose characters are more deserving of commendation, she passes by unheeded, and puts the finger of silence on her lips.
 You will generally find that those persons beloved by fame are men made of brass or iron, and cast in a rough mould.
 Fame caresseth Caesar, because he ruled the earth with a rod of iron.
 Fame loves Luther, because he boldly and manfully defied the Pope of Rome, and with knit brow dared laugh at the thunders of the Vatican.
 Fame admires Knox; for he was stern, and proved himself the bravest of the brave.
 Generally, you will find her choosing out the men of fire and mettle, who stood before their fellow-creatures fearless of them; men who were made of courage; who were consolidated lumps of fearlessness, and never knew what timidity might be.
 But you know there is another class of persons equally virtuous, and equally to be esteemed--perhaps even more so--whom fame entirely forgets.
 You do not hear her talk of the gentle-minded Melancthon--she says but little of him--yet he did as much, perhaps, in the Reformation, as even the mighty Luther.
 You do not hear fame talk much of the sweet and blessed Rutherford, and of the heavenly words that distilled from his lips; or of Archbishop Leighton, of whom it was said, that he was never out of temper in his life.
 She loves the rough granite peaks that defy the storm-cloud: she does not care for the more humble stone in the valley, on which the weary traveller resteth; she wants something bold and prominent; something that courts popularity; something that stands out before the world.
 She does not care for those who retreat in shade.
 Hence it is, my brethren, that the blessed Jesus, our adorable Master, has escaped fame.
 No one says much about Jesus, except his followers.
 We do not find his name written amongst the great and mighty men; though, in truth, he is the greatest, mightiest, holiest, purest, and best of men that ever lived; but because he was "Gentle Jesus, meek and mild," and was emphatically the man whose kingdom is not of this world; because he had nothing of the rough about him, but was all love; because his words were softer than butter, his utterances more gentle in their flow than oil; because never man spake so gently as this man; therefore he is neglected and forgotten.
 He did not come to be a conqueror with his sword, nor a Mohammed with his fiery eloquence; but he came to speak with a "still small voice," that melteth the rocky heart; that bindeth up the broken in spirit, and that continually saith, "Come unto me all ye that are weary and heavy laden;" "Take my yoke upon you and learn of me, for I am meek and lowly of heart, and ye shall find rest unto your souls."
 Jesus Christ was all gentleness; and this is why he has not been extolled amongst men as otherwise he would have been.
 Beloved! our text is full of gentleness; it seems to have been steeped in love; and I hope I may be able to show you something of the immense sympathy and the mighty tenderness of Jesus, as I attempt to speak from it.
 There are three things to be noticed: first, mortal frailty; secondly, divine compassion; and thirdly, certain triumph--"till he send forth judgment unto victory."